 We’d probably object if someone put a microphone and camera in our room, and could listen to our conversations at any time.
 Yet, whether through ordinary phone calls or messages on Instagram, we often use chat tools that enable the service provider to eavesdrop on our conversations.
 For added privacy and security, we always recommend using chat tools that are end-to-end encrypted, meaning only the participants in the conversation can discern the calls and messages.
 No uninvited guests — not even the service provider — should be able to listen in.
 Read our guides on some encrypted chat tools to get started.

 Signal is one of the best end-to-end encrypted messengers out there, enabling voice, video, and messaging with other Signal users.
 Signal also differentiates itself by minimizing the amount of information it stores about conversations, such as who spoke to whom and when.
 This brief guide walks you through setting up and using Signal for Android and iOS, and some additional caveats on how to use it most safely.

-This guide walks through several advanced settings Signal users can leverage to harden the app even further, as well as considerations for minimizing risk.
+This guide walks you through several advanced settings that Signal users can leverage to harden the app even further, as well as considerations for minimizing risk.

 With over two billion users, WhatsApp is one of the most popular chat services in the world.
 The good news: WhatsApp offers end-to-end encryption!
 The bad news: Its parent company, Facebook, collects a great deal of metadata about users and their contacts, and many of its most useful security features are not enabled by default.
 This guide describes how to enable stronger security settings within WhatsApp, and how to minimize risk when using it.